 Such negative impressions, which made me think it is better to journey into New World Cabernet Sauvignons than to arrive, were changed by a recent Napa Valley tasting.
 With an overview of 35 Napa versions of Cabernet Sauvignon, either 100% or blended, it became plain that wines from specific regions must be seen in context.
 The Burgundian agronomist Claude Bourguignon says that a French grape variety planted abroad takes on the accent of that country in its second generation.
 Most plantings in Napa are still in their first generation, yet they only resemble claret when either the soils and elevation of the vineyard – and more so the inclination of the owner or winemaker – wish this to be so.
 Thus, my favourites – Cain Five, Beaucanon (owned by St-Emilion’s de Coninck family), Clos du Val, Pahlmeyer, Raymond Cellar, Rubicon, Stag’s Leap Wine Cellars (of course) and Vineyard 7&8, made by ex-Latour manager Christian de Sommer – all had claret elegance aligned to natural Napa ripeness.
 Even wines from adjoining vineyards to some of these, Beringer, Mondavi Reserve, Duckhorn and Trefethen, remained staunchly Napa.

-Later that day, I tasted 14 Cabernet blends from South Africa, presented by The Cape Winemakers’ Guild.
+Later that day, I tasted 14 new world Cabernets from South Africa, presented by The Cape Winemakers’ Guild.
 Here again, the Cape style was evident: broad, gamey wines, robust, almost sturdy in profile.
-My favourite was De Trafford 2004, from Cabernet Franc and Merlot vines planted 5,000 to the hectare at an elevation of 400m, with a fragrance reminiscent of Cheval Blanc, and deep yet refreshing fruit and cleansing tannins.
+My favourite was De Trafford 2004, from new world Cabernet Franc and Merlot vines planted 5,000 to the hectare at an elevation of 400m, with a fragrance reminiscent of Cheval Blanc, and deep yet refreshing fruit and cleansing tannins.
 Also to my taste were Warwick and Lourensford 2004, which showed ripeness but not sweetness, and a Pauillac-style Rudera 2004.
 Of the wines recommended by Lynne Sherriff MW (p34), Vergelegen 2001 and Boekenhoutskloof 2002 fitted firmly into my claret/New World profile.

 For me, New Zealand, particularly Hawke’s Bay, remains with Napa the natural home of the claret lover.
 There is perhaps a reserve, at least a lack of flamboyance, in the wines.
 Jenny Dobson’s years in France shine through her Te Awa, The Boundary and especially her marvellous 100% Cabernet Franc; CJ Pask shows European roots, Te Mata’s Coleraine is built on deep fruit with a certain severity that needs ageing, and Unison marries elegance and power.